-This grant was established through the generosity of Geophysical Survey Systems, Inc. (GSSI) in order to support AGU’s Near-Surface Geophysics Focus Group’s student scientists conducting field geophysical research using Ground-Penetrating Radar (GPR) and Electromagnetic (EM) methods.
+This grant was established through the generosity of Geophysical Survey Systems, Inc. (GSSI) in order to support AGU’s Near-Surface Geophysics Section’s student scientists conducting field geophysical research using Ground-Penetrating Radar (GPR) and Electromagnetic (EM) methods.

-It is important for the advancement of the Near Surface Geophysics Focus Group to support student members with opportunities that allow them to advance their research and field work by receiving recognition and financial support.
+It is important for the advancement of the Near Surface Geophysics Section to support student members with opportunities that allow them to advance their research and field work by receiving recognition and financial support.

 - Candidates must be actively enrolled in an undergraduate program and have completed at least four semesters towards their degree or be currently enrolled in a graduate program.

 - Applicants must be AGU student members and have designated Near-Surface as one of their AGU affiliations.